Kotlin/kotlin-eclipse/dev-documentaion.md

 #### Organize imports action example

 As an example of editor action let's consider how organize imports works.
 Organize imports action is registered in [`createActions`](https://github.com/JetBrains/kotlin-eclipse/blob/master/kotlin-eclipse-ui/src/org/jetbrains/kotlin/ui/editors/KotlinCommonEditor.kt#L145) method with the corresponding action ID.
-As we reuse Java editor, we don't have to set up shortcuts, they will be the same as for Java editor.
+As we reuse the Java editor, we don't have to set up shortcuts, they will be the same as for Java editor.
 The main method for this action is [`KotlinOrganizeImportsAction.run`](https://github.com/JetBrains/kotlin-eclipse/blob/master/kotlin-eclipse-ui/src/org/jetbrains/kotlin/ui/editors/organizeImports/KotlinOrganizeImportsAction.kt#L59).

 First of all, it collects missing imports, adds them to the existing imports and then runs [`KotlinOrganizeImportsAction.optimizeImports`](https://github.com/JetBrains/kotlin-eclipse/blob/master/kotlin-eclipse-ui/src/org/jetbrains/kotlin/ui/editors/organizeImports/KotlinOrganizeImportsAction.kt#L86).
-This method removes duplicates and unused imports, reorganize imports and replace some explicit imports with the start import.
-Important part here is that we reuse code to optimize imports from Kotlin plugin for the Intellij IDEA.
-The original method that is called from the Eclipse plugin is [`buildOptimizedImports`](https://github.com/JetBrains/kotlin/blob/master/idea/ide-common/src/org/jetbrains/kotlin/idea/util/OptimizedImportsBuilder.kt#L87), which is used in the plugin for IDEA.
+This method removes duplicates and unused imports, reorganizes imports and replaces some explicit imports with the star import.
+The important part here is that we reuse the code to optimize imports from the Kotlin plugin for IntelliJ IDEA.
+The original method that is called from the Eclipse plugin is [`buildOptimizedImports`](https://github.com/JetBrains/kotlin/blob/master/idea/ide-common/src/org/jetbrains/kotlin/idea/util/OptimizedImportsBuilder.kt#L87), which is also used in the plugin for IDEA.

 #### Code reuse from the IDEA plugin

 Eclipse plugin depends on `kotlin-ide-common.jar` artifact, which provides common functionality for IDEA and Eclipse plugin.
 Basically, this is a module ([`ide-common`](https://github.com/JetBrains/kotlin/tree/master/idea/ide-common)) in Kotlin project with minimum dependencies, so it can be used in Eclipse or Netbeans plugin.
-This module provides several utils that are used across the Eclipse plugin.
+This module provides several features that are used across the Eclipse plugin.
-For example, such feature as completion in the Eclipse plugin is mostly reuse parts of completion from the IDEA plugin ([`KotlinCompletionUtils.getReferenceVariants`](https://github.com/JetBrains/kotlin-eclipse/blob/master/kotlin-eclipse-ui/src/org/jetbrains/kotlin/ui/editors/completion/KotlinCompletionUtils.kt#L84) uses [`ReferenceVarianceHelper`](https://github.com/JetBrains/kotlin/blob/master/idea/ide-common/src/org/jetbrains/kotlin/idea/codeInsight/ReferenceVariantsHelper.kt)).
+For example, completion in the Eclipse plugin mostly reuses parts of completion from the IDEA plugin ([`KotlinCompletionUtils.getReferenceVariants`](https://github.com/JetBrains/kotlin-eclipse/blob/master/kotlin-eclipse-ui/src/org/jetbrains/kotlin/ui/editors/completion/KotlinCompletionUtils.kt#L84) uses [`ReferenceVarianceHelper`](https://github.com/JetBrains/kotlin/blob/master/idea/ide-common/src/org/jetbrains/kotlin/idea/codeInsight/ReferenceVariantsHelper.kt)).
 Generally, it's a preferable way to implement features in the Eclipse plugin, i.e. to reuse parts from the IDEA plugin.
 Unfortunately, there is no